 The National Highway Traffic Safety Administration estimates that it takes a 180-pound man approximately four drinks to reach a BAC of .08.
 It also says that alcohol metabolizes at an approximate rate of BAC dropping .015 an hour, but these numbers vary on an individual basis.

 Data released by the Texas Department of Public Safety shows there has been a steady decrease in the amounts of DUI arrests in Texas.
 Of the 62,327 people arrested in Texas in 2016 for a DUI, only 0.2 % were juveniles and 77.7 % were males.
 87.6% of arrests were of White descent and 10.5% were Black.
 According to the department, the remainder of races 53.1 % were not Hispanic and 46.9 % were Hispanic.
 The age group with the highest number of DWI’s were the 25 to 29 year-old group.

 David Breston | Your Houston DUI Defense Lawyer

-Don’t hesitate to contact the Law Office of David A. Breston today if you or a loved one has recently been convicted of a drunk driving charge.
+Don’t hesitate to contact the attorneys at The Law Office of David A. Breston today if you or a loved one has recently been convicted of a drunk driving charge.
 Since 1997, David A. Breston has been serving Houston and helping represent those who are usually under-represented for criminal charges.
-Our firm will fight hard for your freedom and will do whatever it takes to ensure that you are our priority.
+Our lawyers will fight hard for your freedom and will do whatever it takes to ensure that you are our priority.